nextredo/eboard-remote/TO-DO LIST.md

 ### Progression
 - Fix WDT reset error
 	- enable OOM (out of memory) debugging in PIO
-- Figure out how to update ESP core (if that's a thing you can do)

 - Potentiometer reading
 - ESP8266 WiFi testing